The Short Answer: Every 2-3 Years

 But "every 2-3 years" is a range, not a fixed number.
-How often you need to seal your driveway depends on specific conditions: how much sun it gets, how much traffic it handles, what climate zone you are in, and what product was used.
-Understanding these variables helps you avoid both under-sealing (letting your driveway deteriorate) and over-sealing (which creates its own problems).
+Whether your driveway falls closer to 2 years or 3 years depends on specific conditions: how much sun it gets, how much traffic it handles, what climate zone you are in, and what product was used.
+Understanding these variables helps you avoid both under-sealcoating (letting your driveway deteriorate) and over-sealcoating (which creates its own problems).

-If you are new to driveway sealing, start with what sealcoating is for the fundamentals.
+If you are new to sealcoating, start with what sealcoating is for the fundamentals.

 The General Schedule